XypherCore/XypherCore/README.md

 ---

-**Vael Kyron.** Self-taught.
+**Aelvon.** Self-taught.
 Building toward aerospace-grade intelligent systems — the kind of technology that doesn't exist yet at the intersection of AI, security, and control systems.

 Not chasing certifications.
 Building the actual foundation.